MoketeTyabekana/wireframing/README.md

 **Example:**
 A login form wireframe might show two input fields (for email and password) and a "Login" button.
 It may also show what happens if the user enters the wrong password.

+---

+## Types of Wireframes

+There are mainly two types of wireframes: **low-fidelity** and **high-fidelity**.

+### Low-Fidelity Wireframes

+- These are quick and simple sketches or digital drafts.
+- They are usually black and white and don’t show much detail.
+- They are used early in the design process to share ideas and test layouts.

+**Example:**
+A hand-drawn layout of a homepage showing only boxes and labels like "Image", "Menu", or "Text".

+### High-Fidelity Wireframes

+- These wireframes are more detailed and look closer to the final product.
+- They may include colors, real content, icons, and exact spacing.
+- They are used later in the process when the structure is clear, and the team needs to prepare for design or development.

+**Example:**
+A full wireframe of a mobile app showing real buttons, images, and how the app will work and look.

+---

+## What Type of Wireframe Is This?

+It is a **high-fidelity wireframe**.

+it is more detailed and includes real design elements like:

+- Fonts and colors
+- Buttons and icons
+- Proper spacing and alignment
+- Real text or sample content
+- Images

+High-fidelity wireframes are often shared with clients or developers to show how the final product will function and look.